-"Community Representatives" means the representatives of potentially affected communities (which may include communities within and outside Nunavut) agreeing to participate in the Board's Proceedings.
-Typically, individual Community Representatives are recommended to the NIRB by -Hamlets and community organizations such as the local Hunters and Trappers Organization, the Elders Society, youth groups and women's organizations, and are then contacted byehosen by the NIRB to confirm their to participatione in the Board's Proceedings on the basis of recommendations from Hamlets and community organizations such as the local Hunters and Trappers Organization, the Elders Society, youth groups and women's organizations.
+"Community Representatives" means the representatives of potentially affected communities agreeing to participate in the Board's Proceedings.
+Typically, Community Representatives are chosen by the NIRB to participate in the Board's Proceedings on the basis of recommendations from Hamlets and community organizations such as the local

+Hunters and Trappers Organization, the Elders Society, youth groups and women's organizations.